-Dr. Friedman has served as our Chairman and Chief Executive Officer since July 22, 2016.
-Dr. Friedman also currently serves on the Board of Prelude Therapeutics, a publicly-held biopharmaceutical company, where he serves as non-executive Chairman.
-Dr. Friedman served as the Chief Executive Officer of Incyte from November 2001 until his retirement in January 2014, and served on the Incyte Board of Directors from November 2001 until his retirement form that Board in May of 2021.
-Dr. Friedman served from 1994 to 1998, as President of Research & Development for the DuPont-Merck Pharmaceutical Company and from 1998 to 2001 as President of DuPont Pharmaceuticals Research Laboratories, a wholly-owned subsidiary of the DuPont Company.
+Dr. Friedman served as our Chairman and Chief Executive Officer from 2016 through September 2023.
+Dr. Friedman also currently serves on the Board of Prelude Therapeutics, a publicly held biopharmaceutical company, where he serves as non-executive Chairman.
+Dr. Friedman served as the Chief Executive Officer of Incyte from November 2001 until his retirement in January 2014.
+Dr. Friedman served from 1994 to 1998, as President of Research & Development for the DuPont-Merck Pharmaceutical Company and from 1998 to 2001 as President of DuPont Pharmaceuticals Research Laboratories, a wholly owned subsidiary of the DuPont Company.
 From 1991 to 1994, he served as Senior Vice President at Merck Research Laboratories.
 Prior to his tenures at Merck and DuPont, Dr. Friedman was an Associate Professor of Medicine and Pharmacology at Harvard Medical School.
 Dr. Friedman is a diplomat of the American Board of Internal Medicine and a member of the American Society of Clinical Investigation.
-He also previously served on the board of directors of the following publicly-held pharmaceutical companies in the last five years: Alexion Pharmaceuticals (through its proposed acquisition by AstraZeneca, subject to stockholder approval on May 11, 2021); Cerulean Pharma Inc. (now Daré Bioscience, Inc.) (through January of 2017); and Verastem, Inc. (through April of 2017).
+He also previously served on the board of directors of the following publicly held pharmaceutical companies in the last five years: Incyte (from November 2001 through May of 2021); Alexion Pharmaceuticals (through its acquisition by AstraZeneca in 2021); Cerulean Pharma Inc. (now Daré Bioscience, Inc.) (through January of 2017); and Verastem, Inc. (through April of 2017).
 Dr. Friedman received his A.B. in Biology from Princeton University and his M.D. from Harvard Medical School.
-Dr. Friedman and Dr. Taub, our Chief Medical Officer, President, Research & Development, and a director, are married.
+Dr. Friedman and Dr. Taub, our Chief Medical Officer, President, Research & Development, and a director, are married to each other.

-We believe that Dr. Friedman is qualified to serve as Chief Executive Officer and as Chairman of our board of directors due to his: more than 40 years of experience in the biopharmaceutical industry; deep experience in research and both early and late stage clinical development; extensive experience building and leading R&D organizations, expanding company pipelines of assets, and overseeing the commercial development of innovative therapeutic products across a range of areas; and valuable perspectives to the Board as Madrigal's Chief Executive Officer.
+We believe that Dr. Friedman is qualified to serve on our Board of Directors due to his extensive experience in the biopharmaceutical industry; deep experience in research and both early and late stage clinical development; extensive experience building and leading R&D organizations, expanding company pipelines of assets, and overseeing the commercial development of innovative therapeutic products across a range of areas; and valuable perspectives to the Board as Madrigal's former Chief Executive Officer.